hartwigmedical/actin/trial/README.md

 ### CTC trial database ###

 [The EMC Clinical Trial Center (CTC)](https://www.ctc-erasmusmc.nl) provides a database of trials, cohorts and associated status for ACTIN to ingest.
-Their database is delivered in a tsv file `ctc_database.tsv` and can be ingested in ACTIN-Treatment to resolve trial and cohort states.
+Their database is delivered in a tsv file `ctc_database.tsv` and can be ingested in ACTIN-Trial to resolve trial and cohort states.
 In addition, the CTC database is used for ACTIN to become aware of new or closed trials and cohorts.

 Along with the CTC database itself, the `ctc_config_directory` is expected to contain two additional files: